paulternate/cf-venafi-automation/docs/01-requirements-and-terminology/README.md

 ## Terminology

+The following table covers a few terms which you'll see in this workshop and the minimum you need to know about them.

 | Term  | Description |
 | - | - |
 | Template | The YAML or JSON file passed to CloudFormation which describes a collection of desired resources and their inter-dependencies.
 These resources are typically restricted to AWS, but not today! |